How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin

+This paper also contributes to the literature on educational Kuznets curve theory ( \cite{londono1990kuznetsian} and \cite{ram1990educational}, \cite{thomas2003measuring}, \cite{morrisson2013kuznets}).
+Previous studies have analyzed the relationship between the mean and variance of education using cross country data or within-country time series data.
+This paper contributes to that literature by analyzing the relationship between the mean and variance of education using within-country cross household data.
+Specifically, it shows that in Benin at the household level; the relationship mean-variance of education is inverted U shaped with the peak occurring at approximately 7 years of education..

-Finally, this paper contributes to the literature on within household inequality in children's human capital (\cite{giannola2023parental}). \cite{giannola2023parental} has shown in the context of India that observed inequality within households is partly explained by parents investing more in the human capital of high-achieving children, especially when they are financially constrained.
-This behavior stems from the fact that parents are not particularly averse to inequality and tend to reinforce the gap in learning created by innate ability rather than correct it.
+Finally, this paper contributes to the literature on within-household inequality in children's human capital (\cite{giannola2023parental}). \cite{giannola2023parental} has shown in the context of India that observed inequality within-households is partly explained by parents investing more in the human capital of high-achieving children, especially when they are financially constrained.
+This behavior stems from the fact that parents are not particularly averse to inequality and tend to reinforce the gap in learning created by innate ability rather than correcting it.
 This paper contributes to that literature by first building upon the result that parents unequally invest in the human capital of high-achieving children in contexts where the education system is better tailored to serve high-achieving students.
-Second, this paper interacts with that result and examines how it relates to other sources of unequal distribution, such as gender and birth order.
+Second, this paper interacts with that result and examines how it relates to other sources of inequality, such as gender and birth order.